BLOG

 3) There’s a moral reason

 There is no question, we are in a climate emergency.
-Currently, we are at code red.
-We are at a crucial point to be able to limit the damage that has already been done to the planet to avoid a climatic breakdown.
+Currently, we are at code red; we are at a crucial point to be able to minimise the damage that has already been done to the planet to avoid a climatic breakdown.
 We need to act and we need to act now.

 It couldn’t get more serious.
 If you are concerned about future generations, creating a healthier society, protecting the countryside, having a nicer place to live or making the world fairer, decarbonising is a great way to achieve all of this and more.
 If none of that appeals to you then, for no other reason, do it to save yourself.